Texas Family Code Section 6 describes several grounds for divorce in Texas.

 Confinement in Mental Hospital.
 If your spouse has been confined in a mental institution for over three years AND there is good reason to believe that he or she will never truly recover from serious mental illness, then you can apply for a divorce under this ground.

 It is also good to remember that a divorce petition is a public record once it is filed with the district clerk.
 Many times it is best not to pour gasoline on a fire and make things worse and more expensive by making a public accusation of adultery against your spouse in a divorce petition.
-I have filed many "no fault" divorce petitions over the years when the parties themselves knew very well why the divorce was being filed, but they decided that the whole world did not need to know all of the juicy details.
+I have filed many "no fault" divorce petitions over the years when the parties themselves knew very well why the divorce was being filed, but they decided that the whole world did not need to know all of the juicy details about the marriage.
 Sometimes the petitioner is protecting the children.
 If they are not old enough to read a divorce petition right now, they will be some day...

 In my opinion, choosing to file for divorce on any grounds other than the "no fault" ground of insupportability is usually a mistake.
 Most people think they might end up with a lot more of the community assets if they can show the judge that their spouse "did them wrong."
 In reality, most judges that I have dealt with are not going to spend a lot of time caring about the details of an extramarital affair.
-They have heard it all many, many times before.
-I recommend to my clients that they spend more time worrying about reaching a fair settlement of all the divorce issues with their spouses than spending time choosing a ground for divorce that may anger their spouse and make the case far less likely to settle fairly and quickly.
+They have heard it all many, many, many times before.
+I recommend to my clients that they spend more time worrying about reaching a fair settlement of all the divorce issues with their spouses than spending time choosing a ground for divorce that may anger or embarrass their spouse and make the case far less likely to settle fairly and quickly.

 If you are thinking about filing for divorce, please give me a call at 512-869-0131 to discuss your personal situation.
 I will be glad to speak to you on the phone for a few minutes for no charge.
 If you want to schedule an office consultation so you can visit with me in person, the charge is only $250 for up to a one hour office consultation.